linux-system-roles/logging/README.md

                        This is an example to support the per host output log files `/path/to/output/dir/%HOSTNAME%/%PROGRAMNAME:::secpath-replace%.log`
   - `remote_sub_path`: Relative path to logging_system_log_dir to store the filtered logs.

+  Selector options and property-based filter options are exclusive.
+If Property-based filter options are defined, selector options will be ignored.

   if both `remote_log_path` and `remote_sub_path` are _not_ specified, the remote_file output configured with the following settings.
   ```